SimonGiebenhain/AIR-Nets/README.md

 # Training

 For the training and model specification I use `.yaml` files.
-Their structure is explained separately [here](https://github.com/SimonGiebenhain/AIR-Nets/configs/README.md).
+Their structure is explained in a separate markdown file [here](https://github.com/SimonGiebenhain/AIR-Nets/configs/README.md), which also has explanations which parameters can tune the model to become less memory intensive.

 To train the model run
 ```